illyrica/hexa-space-nextjs/README.md

 ## Exercise 2: An elegant Weapon for a more civilized age

-Goal of this exercise is to calculate each ships weapon power depending on how many weapons a ship poses and display it in the space-ship store-front.
+Goal of this exercise is to calculate the weapon power for the weapon inventory.
+If the imperial controller appear, you have to have a list of your weapons and weapon power ready.

+### Step 1

+Display the number of weapons of each type.

+## Step 2

+Assign a weapon power to each kind of weapon and display a summarized weapon power per weapon type

+## Step 3

+Display a aggregated weapon power for the whole inventory